“Dearly beloved,

 Apparently, the title change to “Eye Level” is still in keeping with the Dutch feel as it refers to the ever-present horizon in the Low Countries, which is always “at eye level to the beholder”.

-When it was first released the year before, it hardly dented the chart at all.
-Entering on the 19th of November 1972 at No.45, and spending only 2 weeks in the top 50.
+…it hardly dented the chart at all.
+Entering on the 19th of November 1972 at No.45, and spending only 2 weeks in the low top 50.

 Once re-issued in September 1973, it re-entered on the 9th at No.48, but catapulted up the charts to No.14 the following week.